 When can I have lessons?

 I am available every day except Saturday.
-I live in the eastern time zone (same as New York) and mornings, afternoons, and evenings are all usually OK.
+Mornings, afternoons, and evenings are all usually OK.

 How often should I take lessons?